Skip to Content

 What Else Will I Do?

 You will also have the opportunity to attend weekly 2-hour language-specific workshops, where students work with a tutor on practical translation tasks with a range of text types.
-Our Guest Seminar Series attracts renowned scholars and practitioners, providing students with an opportunity to become familiar with a range of translation research topics and professional experiences.
-Students are also encouraged to audit all classes so as to make the most of the available teaching, classroom experiences and recommended readings.
+Our Guest Seminar Series features renowned scholars and practitioners, providing students with an opportunity to become familiar with a range of translation research topics and professional experiences.
+Students are also encouraged to audit all classes to make the most of the available teaching, classroom experiences, and recommended readings.

 People teaching you